squarepupil/website-pages/src/pages/questions.md

 and SAT scores) and the other, who apprenticed while attending A&I, is a professional pastry chef (his dream job!).

+END

 ## ... supplementary instruction?

+ABS

-++If students want instruction, then that can work out at their direction.++
+If students want instruction, then that can work out at their direction.

+BODY

 At Arts & Ideas, students have the freedom (and the responsibility) to ... [pursue their own learning?]
 As they follow their curiosity and interests, they learn related facts